COVID-19 Updates: State of public health emergency declared.

 Restricted Driver’s Licence

-Once you are issued a Restricted Driver’s Licence, you will only be legally permitted to drive a vehicle with an ignition interlock device.
+Once you are issued a restricted driver’s licence, you will only be legally permitted to drive a vehicle with an interlock device.

 If you have been unlicensed for more than 3 years, you must complete a knowledge test, vision screening and road test at any Alberta registry agent.
 You will be responsible for related costs.

-If a road test is required before you are re-licensed and you did not complete it prior to having the ignition interlock device installed, you cannot legally drive and you will need to make arrangements to get to an Alberta registry agent to take your road test.
+If a road test is required before you are re-licensed and you did not complete it prior to having the interlock device installed, you cannot legally drive and you will need to make arrangements (for example through a family member, friend, taxi or ride-sharing service) to get to an Alberta registry agent to take your road test.

-The driver examiner may request that you show your Ignition Interlock Program Application Form.
+The driver examiner may request that you show your approval letter for participation in the Ignition Interlock Program.

-Upon successful completion of the road test, ensure your completed Ignition Interlock Program Application Form is returned to you.
-You will submit the application form and the road test permit to the Alberta registry agent in exchange for a restricted driver’s licence.
+Upon successful completion of the road test, ensure your completed Certificate of Installation is returned to you.
+You will submit the Certificate of Installation and the road test permit to the Alberta registry agent in exchange for a restricted driver’s licence.

 Step 7.
 Choose how long you participate